landakram/markhudnall.com/README.md

 git push dokku master
 ```

 I use dokku's [Dockerfile support](http://dokku.viewdocs.io/dokku/deployment/methods/dockerfiles/) to deploy it.
-The Docker image builds `dist/` from source and a mounted Obsidian vault when the container starts, then serves it with nginx.
-See `docs/deploy.md` for the vault mount and sync setup.
+The Docker image builds `dist/` from source and the committed public content snapshot, then serves it with nginx.
+See `docs/deploy.md` for the deploy flow.

 ## Developing